 In addition to the fees payable out of a Sub-Fund, the Sub-Fund may incur costs in its capacity as an investor in underlying collective investment schemes in which it invests.
 If a Sub-Fund invests more than 20% of its net assets in other collective investment schemes the aggregate maximum management fees that may be charged by the collective investment schemes in which the Sub-Fund will invest shall not exceed 2% of their weighted average net asset values.
-In addition, some of the underlying collective investment schemes to their fund managers.
+In addition, some of the underlying collective investment schemes may be required to pay performance fees to their fund managers.
 Such management fees shall be reduced by any rebates received by the Sub-Fund from such schemes.